Close Banner

-Take a trip down Route 66 in Radiator Springs, aka Cars Land, in Disney California Adventure, and make a right turn to get to Radiator Spring Racers.
+Take a trip down Route 66 into Radiator Springs (also known as Cars Land) at Disney California Adventure, then make a right turn to get to Radiator Spring Racers!
 Woah!
 Slam on the brakes!
 There are three entrances to this ride.
 Which lane should you merge into?
 The right lane is the slow lane, otherwise known as the standby line.
 The left lane is a faster lane for Single Riders (it's like the opposite of a carpool or HOV lane, but gets you on the ride much faster than the standby line).
-And the middle lane is also a fast lane, but also a "toll lane," called the Lightning Lane.
+And the middle lane is a fast lane with a "toll," called the Lightning Lane.
 Ka-chow!

-This is far and away the most popular ride at Disney California Adventure.
-It’s on your must-do list — and for good reason.
-We can help you avoid rush hour and find the shortest wait.
-Here’s everything to know about Radiator Springs Racers.
+Radiator Springs Racers is one of the most popular rides at Disney California Adventure.
+It’s on our must-do list — and for good reason!
+With this handy guide, we can help you avoid rush hour and find the shortest wait.
+Without further ado, here’s everything to know about Radiator Springs Racers!

-This ride is part indoor dark ride, part high-speed thrilling outdoor race through the desert.
+This ride is partially an indoor dark ride, with an element of high-speed outdoor racing through the desert.
 Hop into a six-passenger vehicle, with three seats in front and three in back (similar to Test Track at EPCOT) for a ride through Ornament Valley.
-You’ll zoom through the hills of a scenic highway and also visit your "Cars" friends along the way on this road trip.
-Make a pit stop to get either a new paint job from Ramon or new whitewall tires from Luigi.
+You’ll zoom through the hills of a scenic highway and also visit your friends from the "Cars" films on this mini road trip.
+Make a pit stop to get a snazzy paint job from Ramon or new whitewall tires from Luigi.

-Then you’ll meet your opponent for the big race through the hills with a photo finish.
-Whether you win or lose the race, you come out a winner when it comes to fun.
+Then you’ll meet your opponent for an epic race through the hills — ending with a picture-perfect finish.
+Whether you win or lose the race, you'll end the ride a winner when it comes to fun!
+Also, as Lightning McQueen and Mater would tell you, we all win.
+Why?
+"Because we made new friends!"

-Definitely remove those hats and ears.
+Don't froget to remove those hats and ears before the ride begins!
 We've lost our hats while racing.

 There is a separate loading area for people with physical limitations who need extra time for loading and unloading.
-You must transfer from a wheelchair to ride this ride.
+You must transfer from a wheelchair to get on this ride.

-Sadly enough for your smaller tadpoles, Radiator Springs Racers has a height requirement (as do all of the attractions in Cars Land).
+Unfrogtunately, smaller tadpoles will be sad to know that Radiator Springs Racers has a height requirement (as do all of the attractions in Cars Land).
 Racers must be 40 inches (102 cm) or taller.
 We recommend putting shorter frogs who make the cut in a front seat (request an odd-numbered row) so they can see the best.
-We have a hopful post on all the Disneyland height requirements.
+We have a hopful post on all of the Disneyland height requirements.

 Rider Switch